 Siena is also home to the oldest bank in the world Banca Monte dei Paschi!

 After Siena, we went to our lunch and wine tasting at this great little organic farm in the Chianti region.
 For lunch, they served us a homemade beef pasta, a salad, and various cold cuts and cheeses, and we tasted 2 red wines and a white wine that were absolutely delicious!
 The farm sat on 200 acres and had a balcony overlooking this gorgeous landscape!
-Like this place is what Italian movies and dreams are made of!
+If you’ve ever wondered what Italian dreams are made of…here you go!
 If you look closely in the distance of the left pic you can see towers belonging to the medieval city of San Gimignano, our second stop on the tour.

 After lunch, we headed over to the walled city of San Gimignano, famous for its medieval skyscrapers.
 The town itself is small but its skyline is dominated by over a dozen towers built by the families of the city as a way to show their status.